tapsbook/photobookSDK-iOS/Doc/template-DB.md

 TBStdPageRatio_8x10_5 = 10,
 ````

-If you have customized book size other than these predefined aspect ratios, you need to create a new std_ratio_type ID and refer to this ID anywhere else when std_ratio_type is used. and yes, you only need to have one aspect ratio for the simplified aspect ratio, i.e. 3x2 and 15x10 should share one std_ratio_type, for example
+If you have customized book size other than these predefined aspect ratios, you need to create a new std_ratio_type ID and refer to this ID anywhere else when std_ratio_type is used in this doc.
+You only need to have one aspect ratio for the simplified aspect ratio, e.g. 3x2 and 15x10 should share one std_ratio_type,
 ````
 TBStdPageRatio_3x2    = 9,
 ````
 1.2 Each Theme includes multiple page layouts.
-Page layout dictate how many photos to be arranged on the page, and whether a page is a standard page or a spread page (a spread page is two standard pages combined into one sheet).
+Page layout specify how photos and text label to be arranged on the page, and whether a page is a standard page or a spread page (a spread page is two standard pages combined into one sheet).

 1.3 Each page layouts include multiple slots, where a slot can be one of the three types: photo slot, text slot and embellishment slot.
 These slots all have generic properties such as their positions on the page, the content placement relative to the slot etc.

-1.4 Just like a typical Object Oriented programming paradigm where class needs to be instantiated to an instance, the theme needs to be instantiated to a real product before it can be used by the SDK.
-As designed, one product must have a specific std_ratio_type, but one std_ratio_type may have multiple themes matching it.
+1.4 In a typical Object Oriented programming paradigm, a class can be instantiated to an instance.
+Similarly the theme needs to be instantiated to a real product before it can be used by the SDK.
+As designed, one product must have a specific std_ratio_type, but one std_ratio_type may have multiple products matching it.
 In TapsbookSDK, we use PrintInfo object to track prodcuts, each printInfo needs to have a SKU, ID. and it is linked to Theme via std_ratio_type.

 At the run time, when user chooses to auto-generate all book pages, the engine first loads the ProductInfo and all templates data from the local sqlite database and intelligently match the appropriate page template based on the photo selections

 ## 2. Importing your Template data to SDK Template
-Now comes the fun part to see how it works. we suggest you use the attached sample Data and convert script first to get familiar with the concept, then you are free to import your own template.
+Chance is that you already have some templates to use for your book, we provide sample script to converts your data to SDK-ready SQL scripts.
+Before you try to importing your data,we suggest you use the attached sample Data and convert script first to get familiar with the concept, then you are free to import your own template.

 [Sample data and script](https://github.com/tapsbook/photobookSDK-iOS/blob/master/Doc/templates-convert-sample.zip)

-2.1 Convert your page template Data.
-Assume you have existing set of page template data in a structured format, you can then use the convert.rb script to convert your data to the SDK-ready SQL data.
+2.1 Convert page template Data.

+Assume you have existing set of page template data in an XML format, you can then use the convert.rb (ruby) script to convert your data to the SDK-ready SQL data.
 Before you run this script, you must update the script config options inside the ruby script.
 Refer to the script header for the detailed instruction.
-Once you complete, the output file will include THEME, PRINT_INFO, PAGE_LAYOUTS, PAGE_BACKGROUNDS and SLOTS data in SQL format.
 ````
 ruby convert.rb > myTemplate.sql
 ````
+Once you complete, the output file will include THEME, PRINT_INFO, PAGE_LAYOUTS, PAGE_BACKGROUNDS and SLOTS data in SQL format.

-2.2 Add product specific book cover layouts.
+2.2 Add product specific book cover layouts. (optional)

+Tip: You can skip this step and fix it later by directly modifying the data in the SQLite after step 2.3

 By default, layouts created by step 2.1 are for page layouts only.
 If you directly use that data as is, your book will not have a cover.
 The cover page layout is like regular page layouts, but it needs to be created separately.
 This is because different product type tends to have have different cover specification (e.g. soft cover and hard cover will have very different cover size), you need to have a designated cover layout, mapping to the different Product type (print_info).
 Assume you have a product (print_info_id=8), tthe fastest approach to set its cover layout is to pick an existing spread page layout and set its print_info_id = 8.
 ````
 INSERT INTO 'page_layouts' ('id','theme_id','std_ratio_type','width','height','thumb_path','is_spread', 'print_info_id') VALUES (2505,202,9,63750,82500,'Tapsbook/Layouts/8.5x11/layout_2505.png',0, 8);
 ````
-Tip: You can skip this step and fix it later by directly modifying the data in the SQLite after step 2.3

 2.3 Import the generated sql scripts to your existing Template SQLite.

+Use the command below to import the data.
 Replace the sqlite DB name below with the actual SQlite file name.

 ````
 cat myTemplate.sql | sqlite3 TemplateDB.sqlite